akechi-haruka/printerbot/README.txt

 --- Usage ---

 * Place CHCXXXusb.dll and CHCXXXFWDLUsb.dll into game folder.
+    * If the existing printer is a CHC-330, use CHC330Ausb.dll instead
 * Backup the original files and rename the shim files to your printer model (ex.
-CHC310Ausb.dll, CHC310AFWDLUsb.dll)
+C310Ausb.dll, C310AFWDLUsb.dll)
 * Copy the real DLLs from your target printer into the game folder (ex.
-CHC330Ausb.dll, CHC330AFWDLUsb.dll)
+C330Ausb.dll, C330AFWDLUsb.dll)
 * Edit printerbot.ini that incoming and outgoing model numbers match.
 * Make sure segatools printerhooks are disabled.
 * Start the game (no inject required for printerbot)